triton-inference-server/server/docs/architecture.rst

 at the same time.

-The following figure shows some details of how this works within the TensorRT Inference Server.
-Each framework backend (TensorRT, TensorFlow, Caffe2) provides an API for creating an execution context that is used to execute a given model (each framework uses different terminology for this concept but here we refer to them generally as execution contexts).
+The following figure shows some details of how this works within the Triton Inference Server.
+Each framework backend (TensorRT, TensorFlow, PyTorch, ONNX, etc.) provides an API for creating an execution context that is used to execute a given model (each framework uses different terminology for this concept but here we refer to them generally as execution contexts).
 Each framework allows an execution context to be